Common ESL Grammar Mistakes + How to Fix Them

-Most native English speakers also struggle with a lot of grammar rules, and since these laws keep changing with times – it’s difficult for anyone to have perfect English.
+Even native English speakers struggle with grammar rules sometimes – especially since these ‘laws’ keep changing with times – so it’s difficult for anyone to have perfect English.
+Let alone someone who learns it as a second language.
 What we can do is strive for increasing accuracy, however, and here are a few places where ESL students often end up making grammar mistakes –

 1) Subject-verb Agreement